knetikmedia/knetikcloud-csharp-net20-client/docs/StoreVendorsApi.md

 <a name="createvendortemplate"></a>
 # **CreateVendorTemplate**
-> ModelItemTemplateResource CreateVendorTemplate (ModelItemTemplateResource vendorTemplateResource)
+> ItemTemplateResource CreateVendorTemplate (ItemTemplateResource vendorTemplateResource)

 Create a vendor template